splunk/security_content/README.md

  contentctl new
  ```

 **NOTE** - Make sure you update the detection.yml with the required fields and values.
+If you need help, please refer to the [yaml-spec](docs/yaml-spec) to check out the list of allowed values

 4. Validate your content
 ```